brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v12.md

 # PART XII — SET ASIDE, RETIRED, OPEN

 ## XII.1 Set aside: recorded, not assumed

+**Self-dual 2-form electromagnetism (version 11's Law IV).** On a six-dimensional Lorentzian space a 2-form $B$ with $H = dB = \star_6H$ is *chiral*: six dimensions is the unique place a gauge field can be, since self-duality needs middle degree and $\star^2 = +1$.
+Its dynamics is first order — self-duality *is* the field equation, as for a Weyl spinor — with no simple covariant action, since the naive $-\tfrac12\int H\wedge\star H$ vanishes identically on self-dual configurations.
+Reducing on the two fiber directions gives one photon plus one shift-symmetric scalar, with both Maxwell equations descending as Bianchi identities of $A$ and its magnetic dual.
+Charge would be carried by strings winding a cycle, or by the graviphoton, or by a separately specified $U(1)$; none was forced. **Set aside because its purpose — giving light an even chirality for the involution to flip — served a reading of the seed that this version does not take.** Coherent, and restorable.

+**The chirality-selective visible space (version 11's Part IX).** Matter at both twins, with light of one chirality reaching only its own sheet, so that gravity sees all the matter and light half of it.
+Built relationally, by lifting light paths from a source, since no global sheet label exists ($E\to E/\sigma$ is a connected double cover). **Set aside because its coupling rule was never derived**: a handedness-based version is excluded by atomic parity violation at eleven orders, and a sheet-based version needs a label that survives the $8\times10^{20}$ Hz chirality oscillation of a massive fermion.
+The empty twin of §X.2 needs no such rule.

+**From versions 7 through 9.**

 The null fiber and its Bondi reading; the Eisenhart–Bargmann lift and the identification of the fiber coordinate with the classical action; the Lorentzian real slice of the complexified cover and its de Sitter geometry; the fiber as quantum phase; Law I as semiclassical; the twin as a superposition branch; the fiber product as "visual space."
 Each is a coherent branch; none is part of version 11.